 Eleanor Catton won the audience award at Once Upon a Deadline, a one-day story contest in the 2008 NZ International Arts Festival Writers and Readers Week, and she was awarded the 2008 Louis Johnson New Writers Bursary.
 Catton was the recipient of the 2008 Glenn Schaeffer Fellowship through which she attended the prestigious Iowa Writers’ Workshop.
 Her fiction has been published in a range of journals, and magazines, including Turbine, Sport and Granta.

 Her first novel, The Rehearsal was published in 2008 by Victoria University Press, and by Granta (UK) in 2009.
-The Rehearsal received the New Zealand Society of Authors Hubert Church Best First Book Award for Fiction at the 2009 Montana New Zealand Book Awards.
+The Rehearsal received the New Zealand Society of Authors Hubert Church Best First Book Award for Fiction at the 2009 Montana New Zealand Book Awards, now known as the Ockham New Zealand Book Awards.
 Louise O'Brien described Catton in NZ Listener as ‘a new talent who has arrived fully formed, with an accomplished, confident and mature voice’.

 In June 2009, The Rehearsal won the UK Society of Authors' Betty Trask Award worth £8,000.
 The Rehearsal was also long-listed for the Guardian First Book Award.
 The Rehearsal has also been translated and published in Holland, France, Sweden, Norway, Italy, Spain, Germany, Israel and Brazil.

-Eleanor Catton's The Rehearsal was long-listed for the prestigious Orange Prize for Fiction in 2010, honouring female authors in the English language.
-It also won the Amazon.ca First Novel award 2011.
+Eleanor Catton's The Rehearsal was longlisted for the prestigious 2010 Orange Prize for Fiction, now known as the Bailey's Womens Prize for Fiction, honouring female authors in the English language.
+It also won the 2010 Amazon.ca First Novel award.

-She was a 2010 Arts Foundation New Generation Award recipient.
-Catton was awarded the 2012 University of Auckland Residency at the Michael King Writers' Centre.
+Catton was a 2010 Arts Foundation New Generation Award recipient and was awarded the 2012 University of Auckland Residency at the Michael King Writers' Centre.

 Eleanor Catton's second novel The Luminaries was published by Victoria University Press and Granta in 2013, and won the prestigious 2013 Man Booker Prize.